Monte Carlo inference for semiparametric Bayesian regression: Methods

 \subsection{Scalable semiparametric Gaussian processes}

-An immensely popular model for \eqref{reg} is the Gaussian process model $f_\theta \sim \mathcal{GP}(m_\theta, \sigma^2K_\theta)$ for mean function $m_\theta$ and covariance function $K_\theta$ parameterized by $\theta \sim p(\theta)$.
+An immensely popular model for \eqref{mod} is the Gaussian process model $f_\theta \sim \mathcal{GP}(m_\theta, \sigma^2K_\theta)$ for mean function $m_\theta$ and covariance function $K_\theta$ parameterized by $\theta \sim p(\theta)$.
 The nonparametric flexibility of $f_\theta$ is widely useful for spatio-temporal modeling and regression analysis.
-However, the usual assumption of Gaussian errors is often inappropriate, especially for data that exhibit multimodality, skewness, zero-inflation, or with discrete or compact support.
+However, the usual assumption of Gaussian errors is often inappropriate, especially for data that exhibit multimodality, skewness, or kurtosis, or for data with compact or positive support.
 The transformation \eqref{trans} helps resolve this critical limitation.
 However, existing Bayesian approaches rely on Box-Cox transformations \citep{DeOliveira1997} and often report only posterior modes \citep{rios2018learning,Lin2020} or variational approximations \citep{lazaro2012bayesian}.